 - All digital photographs (TIFFS and JPEGS) should be burned to a CD, jump drive, or shared via an online file sharing website (Dropbox, etc)

 - Photos failing to meet these requirements will be rejected, with the accompanying nomination placed on hold until proper photographs are received.
-Contact the National Register Coordinator if you cannot obtain archival photo
+Contact the National Register Coordinator if you have any issues taking the correct quality photographs.

 - Political Representation List